 Stories That Specially Illustrate the Dangers of Releasing Teen Killers

-This news story recently from the Chicago area tells the story well of not only the statistical dangers in early release of violent offenders, but also the difficult impact on victims families.
+This news story from the Chicago area tells the story well of not only the statistical dangers in early release of violent offenders, but also the difficult impact on victims’ families.

 California is one good test case.
-Recently courts ordered their state prison population reduced to relieve overcrowding.
+Courts ordered their state prison population reduced to relieve overcrowding.
 (AB 109) The state could not afford to build more prisons and the releases began.
 See some of the results:

 AB 109: CRIME ON THE RISE!